Alicia1529/Recommender-system-development-and-deployment-for-elderly-mobility-in-NYC/README.md

 ### Main:

-1.yelDataCollection.py: used to make request to Yelp API and retrieve candidate restaurants information.
+1. yelDataCollection.py: used to make request to Yelp API and retrieve candidate restaurants information.
 (multithreading to increase the speed)

 run it directlly will give you some restaurants that satisfy your setting

-2.featureExtraction.py: convert the text data to feature matrix.
+2. featureExtraction.py: convert the text data to feature matrix.

-3.linUCB.py: main recommendation algorithm using contextual bandit algorithm you can run it directly to see the result of an offline evaluation
+3. linUCB.py: main recommendation algorithm using contextual bandit algorithm you can run it directly to see the result of an offline evaluation

-4.main.py: main functions to implement the recommendation algorithm, like get and save matrices, make recommendations and update the result.
+4. main.py: main functions to implement the recommendation algorithm, like get and save matrices, make recommendations and update the result.

-5.app.py: web framework
+5. app.py: web framework

 ### Two main services:

-1."<your domain>/getRecommendation:<user_profile>+<user_id>+<local_time>+<longitude>+<latitude>+<radius>+<price>"
+1. get recommendations -> return three restaurants(sometimes less than 3 because this are not enough restaurants)

 ```
+@app.route('/getRecommendation:<user_profile>+<user_id>+<local_time>+<longitude>+<latitude>+<radius>+<price>', methods=['GET'])
 def getRecommendation(user_profile, user_id, time, longitude, latitude, radius, price):
 # user_profile: string, eg: 'senior'
 # user_id: string, eg:'123124'